How to Clean and Disinfect Your Phone the Right Way

 It’s finally spring, and you know what that means—spring cleaning!

 We’ve all been there, right?
-You have some old junk lying around (the bicycle you never ride anymore, the wobbly old end table taking up space in your garage, your super old iPhone), and you want to turn it into some cash!
+You have some old junk lying around (the bicycle you never ride anymore, your super old iPhone).
+And you want to turn it into some cash!

-A yard sale is a great idea, right up until you think about plastering the street in flyers and hauling boxes of DVDs or college textbooks out onto the lawn just so that your neighbors can paw through your stuff.
+A yard sale is a great idea!
+Right up until you think about plastering the street in flyers.
+Plus, hauling boxes of DVDs or college textbooks out onto the lawn just so that your neighbors can paw through your stuff.
+Who has time for all that?

-Why bother with all that hassle, when you can sell your spare stuff online and get it picked up right from your place?
+Why bother with all that hassle?
+You can sell your spare stuff online and get it picked up easily?

 Time to list your stuff for sale on Craigslist!
 (Or Kijiji, or Gumtree, or whatever the local equivalent is in your area).
 Craigslist is kind of the original in the US and Canada for local online selling, but there are plenty of variations worldwide for this sort of thing!

-These sites are all different, but they have the same goal: helping you list your stuff to sell online, so you can clear out space and make some extra money.
+These sites are all different, but they have the same goal: helping you list your stuff to sell online.
+They’re here so you can clear out space and make some extra money.

 Luckily we’re here to help you learn how to sell your old stuff locally online, and protect your privacy at the same time.
 Just follow our four simple steps!